5 Strong Reasons Women Should Lift Weights

 Physically inactive people can lose as much as 3% to 5% of their muscle mass each decade after the age of 30.

-Keeping the muscles strong is essential, especially for women, as to be able to carry on with normal activities of daily life that can become challenging to the elderly.
+Keeping the muscles strong is essential, especially for women, to be able to carry on with normal activities of daily life that can become challenging to the elderly.

 In 1991, professors William Evans PhD and Irwin Rosenberg MD (working for the USDA Human Nutrition Research Centre on Ageing located at Tufts University) released a book called Biomarkers.

-3. Benefits of Weight Training: Improved Strength
+3. Improved Strength

-Women are believed to be weaker than their equal weighted male counterparts.
+Women are believed to be weaker than their equal-weighted male counterparts.
 However, research has shown that when you compare the cross-sectional areas of males and females the difference in strength diminishes.

 Women have the same potential to gain strength.
 But here lies the fear of women bulking up, and the impressionable image of female bodybuilders.
 It needs to be noted that some of these competitors knowingly inject themselves with steroid hormones and a cornucopia of drugs to generate a massive bulk.

-The fact is that, women who train naturally have a very limited potential to develop a large increase in muscle bulk.
+The fact is that women who train naturally have a very limited potential to develop a large increase in muscle bulk.

-Charles Poliquin who is known for training females of Olympic calibre has stated that he typically sees a gain of about 4kg of muscle with a corresponding reduction in fat mass and overall girth reduction.
+Charles Poliquin who is known for training females of Olympic caliber has stated that he typically sees a gain of about 4kg of muscle with a corresponding reduction in fat mass and overall girth reduction.

 So, if women train naturally without steroid hormones, it is highly unlikely they will turn into Ms Olympia.
 In a groundbreaking paper published in the NSCA Journal, multiple studies have cited that weight training in women causes “a reduction in fat weight, an increase in lean weight and either no change or only a slight increase in total body weight.